lynndz3/bookbound/README.md

 And it's wonderful to finish a book and have people you can discuss it with!

-Enter <b>BookBound</b>.
+That's where BookBound comes in.
 BookBound is a web application dedicated to sharing your favorite books with those you love and finding your next book from those you trust.

 <br>